HollowMan6/02239-Data-Security/Report-access-control.md

 Contained within the interface is solely a single method titled isMethodGranted.
 This method accepts the user name and method name as parameters, undertaking the verification of user authorization for method usage.
 The determination is contingent upon the specific implementation within the class.
 Each concrete implementation class delineates the protocol for evaluating user permissions, with variability based on distinct access control mechanisms.

-Facilitating the transition between these mechanisms necessitates the introduction of a novel entry in the service.properties file, denoted as accessControlModel.
+Facilitating the transition between these mechanisms necessitates the introduction of a novel entry in the service.properties file, denoted as `accessControlModel`.
 The alteration of the key's value to accessControlList is imperative for the utilization of the access control list mechanism, as demonstrated below:

 ```
 accessControlModel = accessControlList
 ```

-Upon initialization, the program will interpret this configuration and opt for an appropriate sub-class to function as the AccessControlModel entity.
+Upon initialization, the program will interpret this configuration and opt for an appropriate sub-class to function as the `AccessControlModel` entity.
 As illustrated here:

 ```
 if (definedAccessControlModel.equals("accessControlList"))
  accessControlModel = new AccessControlList();
 ```

-The AccessControlList class serves as a derivative [TODO: is this the designated term for class implementation] implementing the AccessControlModel interface through the utilization of the access control list mechanism.
+The `AccessControlList` class serves as a derivative [TODO: is this the designated term for class implementation] implementing the AccessControlModel interface through the utilization of the access control list mechanism.
 It customizes the isMethodGranted method in the subsequent manner.

 ```
 @Override